arthurelmes/sat-city/README.md

 ```

  #### pyenv+pip-tools
- `pyenv` uses enables usage of multiple, isolated python interpreters on your
+ `pyenv` enables usage of multiple, isolated python interpreters on your
  system, which can be automatically activated on a per-project basis.
  When used with the `pyenv-virtualenv` plugin, you can create and manage isolated
  virtual environments.